kjkhy9/PerfectPlan/README.md

 ## Setup (local)

 1. Git
--Clone this repository into your personal machine with git
+- Clone this repository into your personal machine with git

 2. Backend
 ```powershell